venkatesh16031999/Blockchain-Smart-Contracts/Fungible token rewards - TrimMirroringCharsInString/readme.md

 # Read the instruction to deploy and interact with the smart contract

+Smart contracts are usually developed with remix code editor / truffle suite / hardhat.
+To check the smart contracts easily, the best option is remix editor as it doesn't require any framework setup and tools

 ## How to deploy and interact with smart contract
 1. Go to https://remix.ethereum.org/ website and create new folder as Fungible Token Contract
 2. You can either use a multi file smart contracts / flattned smart contract to deploy and interact with it